 This uncertainty could be driven largely by looming unanswered questions about the availability of widespread testing and whether (and when) a vaccine will be deployed.
 In the meantime, practices continue to furlough employees, reduce staff hours, and cut expenses where possible.

-By the end of April, 32% of practices that were still open had moved to care exclusively through telemedicine while 17% only offered in-office care, and 51% offered both options.
-Fortunately, providers can use telemedicine to render a whole host of services including new patient office visits, home visits, prolonged office visits, smoking and tobacco cessation counseling, annual depression and alcohol screenings, advanced care planning, and much more.
-Practices that use telemedicine can offset some revenue loss while continuing to meet patients’ needs.
+By the end of April, 32% of practices that were still open had moved to care exclusively through telehealth while 17% only offered in-office care, and 51% offered both options.
+Fortunately, providers can use telehealth to render a whole host of services including new patient office visits, home visits, prolonged office visits, smoking and tobacco cessation counseling, annual depression and alcohol screenings, advanced care planning, and much more.
+Practices that use telehealth can offset some revenue loss while continuing to meet patients’ needs.